faeibson/ESPPWMFanControl/README.md

 You can see that the fans are set to `25 %` each at the moment and there are three configuration sets for `26 °C`, `24 °C` and `below 24 °C` measured temperature.
 The automatic fan control mode is enabled, whereas the last manual fan speed setting was `100 %` for all three channels.
 The last NTC temperature was `23.6 °C` which was measured `736 ms` ago.
 Of course, since the project is in an early state, the naming and structure probably will still change and improve.
 <!-- ![JSON output](https://github.com/faeibson/ESPPWMFanControl/raw/master/screenshots/json_output_1.0beta2.png "JSON output") -->

+## Credits

+The favicon has been made by [Stefania Servidio](https://thenounproject.com/term/water-temperature/523895/).
+The previously used icon can be found [here](https://www.pngitem.com/middle/iJTRwwb_engine-temperature-icon-png-clipart-png-download-water/).

 ## Changelog